Beit Shemesh: Local government

-Bet Shemesh has a heavy Haredi majority, the current mayor of Beit Shemesh is Shmuel Greenberg.
-He assumed office in March 2024 after a second round of elections.
+The mayor of Beit Shemesh is Shmuel Greenberg of Degel HaTorah, who assumed office in March 2024 after a second round of elections, defeating incumbent mayor Aliza Bloch in a second round of voting with 60% of the vote, behind the support of the city's Haredi community.

-The previous mayor of Beit Shemesh was Aliza Bloch.
+Bloch had taken office in November 2018 after defeating two-term incumbent Moshe Abutbul of Shas.

-Formerly a Likud stronghold, in the 2006 Knesset elections United Torah Judaism became the city's strongest party, with 22.2 percent of the votes and Shas getting 19.9 percent.
-In 2009 Likud regained its primacy, obtaining 22.2 percent of the votes, and Shas also gained, garnering 20.9 percent, with United Torah Judaism a close third at 20.6 percent.
-Eda Haredit boycott the elections.
+Beit Shemesh had long been a bastion of support for Likud.
+By the 2006 Knesset elections, United Torah Judaism became the city's strongest party, with 22.2 percent of the votes and Shas getting 19.9 percent.
+In 2009 Likud regained its primacy, obtaining 22.2 percent of the votes, and Shas also gained, garnering 20.9 percent, with United Torah Judaism a close third at 20.6 percent and Eda Haredit boycotting the elections.
+In the 2022 Knesset elections, Likud garnered 15% of the vote, with Shas and United Torah Judaism collecting the majority of votes.

 During the municipal elections held on 22 October 2013, acting on several anonymous tips, police raided several private residences and recovered 200 ID cards and disguising materials such as hats, glasses and wigs which law enforcement suspected were used or going to be used for fraudulent voting.
 Additionally, eight people were arrested on suspicion for engaging and coordinating fraudulent voting activities.

 On 10 December 2013, a three-judge panel of the Jerusalem District Court nullified the results of the October municipal elections due to voter fraud and ordered a new election.

 Following an unprecedented 76% voter turnout rate, incumbent mayor Moshe Abutbul beat contender Eli Cohen with a 51% majority vote during the reelection which took place on 11 March 2014.